📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 The Residency Requirement

 To apply for naturalisation, you must have been legally resident in Ireland for five of the last nine years, including one year of continuous residence immediately before your application.
-A single break of more than six weeks during that final continuous year can reset the clock, so careful record-keeping matters.
+During that final continuous year you may be absent for up to 70 days — with a further 30 days allowed at the Minister’s discretion in exceptional circumstances — so careful record-keeping matters.

 Legal residency means holding a valid Irish Stamp — typically Stamp 0 for non-working retirees or Stamp 1 for employees.
 If you are planning to move to Ireland with the goal of eventually naturalising, you should take legal advice early to ensure your residency status counts towards the requirement.
 The process of obtaining the right stamp is covered in our guide to the Stamp 0 visa for American retirees.